microsoft/azure-api-management-monetization/documentation/stripe-details.md

 ### Subscription suspended *(Step 11)*

 The webhook listener also listens for `customer.subscription.updated` and `customer.subscription.deleted` events.
 If the subscription is cancelled or moves into an unpaid state, we update the APIM subscription into a suspended state so that the Consumer can no longer access our APIs.

+## Next steps

+Follow [Deploy demo with Stripe](stripe-deploy.md) to deploy the solution described in this document.